 Tom is an Australian expat living in Rotterdam in The Netherlands.
 He loves Belgium beers, Dutch cheeses and Turkish Pizzas (and some healthy things too!).
-He started Active Backpacker to document his adventures backpacking through Europe, compile valuable and informative posts for other travelers, and to write about his new life living overseas in a foreign country.
+He started his website Active Backpacker to document his adventures backpacking through Europe, compile valuable and informative posts for other travelers, and to write about his new life living overseas in a foreign country.
 Here’s a week-in-the-life of Tom, living the expat life in The Netherlands.

 Here I am in Rotterdam in The Netherlands.
 I definitely didn’t think I was going to be here at the same time last year.
 My girlfriend and I had talked about moving to Europe from Australia to live the expat life for a while, and so we decided to just go for it.